HomeBlog

 How each model works as a system

-Intelligent Resourcing works as a signal-led system; its GEO improves discoverability in AI-assisted research, AI Citation Trust improves the likelihood of being surfaced and understood in answer environments and Signal-Led Growth connects live buyer signals to CRM workflows, routing and follow-up.
-Its strength is not just visibility, but turning visibility and intent into action through owned infrastructure.
+Intelligent Resourcing works as a signal-led system.
+Its GEO improves discoverability in AI-assisted research, AI Citation Trust improves the likelihood of being surfaced and understood in answer environments, and Signal-Led Growth connects live buyer signals to CRM workflows, routing and follow-up.
+Its strength is not just visibility, but turning visibility and intent into action through systems that run on your own stack.

 Side-by-side feature comparison